Sheffield After Life bench plaque vanishes within hours

 But the council reported the missing plaque later the same day.

-The bench, one of 25 donated across the UK, also includes information about suicide prevention charity Campaign Against Living Miserably (CALM).
+The bench also includes information about suicide prevention charity Campaign Against Living Miserably (CALM).

 On their Facebook page, the council wrote: "There's always hope and we hope that whoever has stolen the plaque from our new bench returns it please."